SeregaZ2004/GEMSReader/banks/README.md

 i change banks for new one - from romhacks. original was a little wrong :) not a full instruments bank was taking from rom game.

+for unpack GEMS banks - you need to start game_gems_split.bat. then go to unpackedbanks folder to see every slot of GEMS sequence's bank. every one will have his copy of instruments and envelopes and samples.